rebeccamstewart/Data-Science-Portfolio/README.md

 ### Fraud Detection Kaggle Competition

-The third project is my first involvement in a Kaggle competition, but after the competition closed.
+The third project is my first involvement in a [Kaggle competition](https://www.kaggle.com/c/ieee-fraud-detection), but after the competition closed.

 My motivation for working on this Kaggle project included the following:

-Work on a large tabular dataset similar to the one used for a WIDS Kaggle competition that I was anticipating working on in January/February of 2020.
+* Work on a large tabular dataset similar to the one used for a WIDS Kaggle competition that I was anticipating working on in January/February of 2020.

-Gain experience working with a large dataset, at least one that exceeds the size of the ones I was exposed to in an academic setting.
+* Gain experience working with a large dataset, at least one that exceeds the size of the ones I was exposed to in an academic setting.
 As I anticipated, working with large number of features and rows proved challenging in the following areas:

-Figure out tricks that allow one to focus on important features.
+* Figure out tricks that allow one to focus on important features.
   1. Manage computer memory issues.
   2. Employ techniques to test changes in the data for optimal model performance without running the entire dataset through a pipeline every single time.

+### WiDS Datathon 2020

+The forth project is a result of my first involvement in a live [Kaggle competition] (https://www.kaggle.com/c/widsdatathon2020/data).
+After joining the local chapter of *Women in Data Science*, [data circles – formerly SeaWids]( https://datacircles.org/) and attending several meet-ups and lectures, I decided to participate in this datathon as part of a group.

+Weekly meetings, along with both collaborative and independent work, led to the production of the Jupyter notebook posted here.
+This represents only one of the many models and kernels that led to several submissions to the WiDS datathon Kaggle competition.